Warnock, Walker push for outright Senate victory in Georgia - NewsBreak

 Through the scrutiny he calls “foolishness,” the Republican nominee has campaigned as a cultural and fiscal conservative.
 Walker, who is also Black, pledges to “bring people together” while framing Warnock as a divisive figure on matters of race and equality.
 Walker justifies his attack using snippets of Warnock’s sermons in which the pastor-senator discusses institutional racism.

 Republicans used similar tactics against Warnock ahead of his runoff victory on Jan.
 5, 2021.
 Warnock won that contest by about 95,000 votes out of 4.5 million cast.
-More than 2 million Georgia voters cast ballots ahead of Election Day .
-Election Day turnout was steady, according to the campaigns.
-A handful of polling locations across the state were scheduled to remain open after the 7 p.m. closing time to compensate for some problems earlier in the day.
+More than 2 million Georgia voters have cast ballots ahead of Election Day.

-Warnock spent Tuesday in Atlanta, making a few campaign stops and spending time with family, friends and advisers.
-Walker held no public events.
-The senator's supporters are gathering to watch returns at a downtown Atlanta hotel.
-Walker's campaign is hosting supporters at The Battery complex near the Atlanta Braves baseball stadium in the northern suburbs of the city.

-If the race ultimately heads to a second round, it could be because of GOP-leaning voters like Doreen Hendricks, who cast her ballot Friday, the final day of early in-person voting, in the Atlanta suburb of Tucker in DeKalb County.

 Comments / 0